ViewComponent/view_component/docs/api.md

 ### `ContentSlotNameError`

-COMPONENT_CLASS_NAME declares a slot named content, which is a reserved word in ViewComponent.
+COMPONENT declares a slot named content, which is a reserved word in ViewComponent.

 Content passed to a ViewComponent as a block is captured and assigned to the `content` accessor without having to create an explicit slot.